MusicDin/kubitect/docs/user-guide/configuration/cluster-nodes.md

 ### Load balancer properties

-The following properties can be configured only for load balancers.
+The following properties can only be configured for load balancers.

 #### Virtual IP address (VIP)

 :material-tag-arrow-up-outline: [v2.0.0][tag 2.0.0]

+??? question "What is VIP? <i class="click-tip"></i>"

-Load balancers distribute traffic directed to the control plane across all master nodes.
+    Load balancers are responsible for distributing traffic to the control plane nodes.
-Nevertheless, a load balancer can fail and make the control plane unreachable.
+    However, a single load balancer can cause issues if it fails.
-To avoid such a situation, multiple load balancers can be configured.
-They work on the failover principle, i.e. one of them is primary and actively serves incoming traffic, while others are secondary and take over the primary position only if the primary load balancer fails.
+    To avoid this, multiple load balancers can be configured with one as the primary, actively serving incoming traffic, while others act as secondary and take over the primary position only if the primary load balancer fails.
-If one of the secondary load balancers becomes primary, it should still be reachable via the same IP.
-This IP is usually referred to as a virtual or floating IP (VIP).
+    If a secondary load balancer becomes primary, it should still be reachable via the same IP, which is referred to as a virtual or floating IP (VIP).

-VIP must be specified if multiple load balancers are configured.
-It must also be an unused host IP address within the configured network.
+When multiple load balancers are configured, an unused IP address within the configured network must be specified as the VIP.

 ```yaml